 Types of Access Control

 Every company, building, door, and security system is unique.
 To better understand which option is best for you and your company, the experts at SoCal Access and Video will examine your facility and work within your desired budget to design the proper system for you.
 The options below will help you to better understand which types of systems our service has to offer.

 Internet Protocol Access Controllers are now the industry standard in today’s connected business environment.
 All our access control systems in Claremont and Southern California come with a variety of options.
-We help you to leverage your business network and the internet enabling you to control, monitor, and manage your access control system from just about anywhere and from any type of device.
-Our clients love having the power of controlling access to their business in the palm of their hands!
+We help you to leverage your business network and the internet, enabling you to control, monitor and manage your access control system from just about anywhere and from any type of device.
+Our clients love having the power to control access to their business in the palm of their hands!

 Types of Credentials and Authentication

-- Badges – An individualized card including written information and an image that is given to each authorized user which grants them specific access determined upon creation of their token.
-Badges can have a variety of visual security features, such as a photo of badge holder to confirm identity, holographic elements to verify the authenticity of the credential, and multiple technologies for a “one-badge-Solution”.
+- Badges – An individualized card including written information and an image that is given to each authorized user, which grants them specific access determined upon the creation of their token.
+Badges can have a variety of visual security features, such as a photo of the badge holder to confirm identity, holographic elements to verify the authenticity of the credential, and multiple technologies for a “one-badge-Solution”.

-- Key Cards – General access tokens about the size of a credit card that are similar to badges except without personal information such as name and a photo of the individual.
-Where users will swipe the card to authenticate for access.
+- Key Cards – These general access tokens or swipe cards are about the size of a credit card that is similar to badges except without personal information such as name and a photo of the individual, and are used with our key card access systems.
+Users will swipe the magnetic stripe through the reader to authenticate for access.

 - Keypads – A console that requires a set of digits to unlock the door.